Chambéry: History

 The history of Chambéry is closely linked to the House of Savoy and was the Savoyard capital from 1295 to 1563.
 During this time, Savoy encompassed a region that stretched from Bourg-en-Bresse in the west, across the Alps to Turin, north to Geneva, and south to Nice.
-To insulate Savoy from provocations by France, Duke Emmanuel Philibert moved his capital to Turin in 1563, and, consequently, Chambéry declined.
+Chambéry declined after Emmanuel Philibert, Duke of Savoy moved his capital to Turin in 1563.

-France annexed the regions that formerly constituted the Duchy of Savoy west of the Alps in 1792; however, the former Duchy and Chambéry were returned to the rulers of the House of Savoy in Turin in 1815 following the defeat of Napoleon Bonaparte.
-The need for urban revitalization was met by the establishment of the Société Académique de Savoie in 1820, which was devoted to material and ethical progress, now housed in an apartment of the ducal Château.
-Chambéry and lands of the former Duchy, as well as The County of Nice, were ceded to France by Piedmont in 1860, under the reign of Napoleon III.
+France annexed the regions that formerly constituted the Duchy of Savoy west of the Alps in 1792; however, the former duchy and Chambéry were returned to the rulers of the House of Savoy in Turin in 1815 following the defeat of Napoleon Bonaparte.
+The need for urban revitalization was met by the establishment of the Société Académique de Savoie in 1820, which was devoted to material and ethical progress, now housed in an apartment of the ducal château.
+Chambéry and lands of the former duchy, as well as the County of Nice, were ceded to France by Piedmont in 1860, under the reign of Napoleon III.
+The Hôtel de Ville was officially opened in 1867.

-Toponymy

-The town known as Lemencum first changed its name in the Middle Ages during the period that the Duc de Savoie erected his castle.
-It was called Camefriacum in 1016, Camberiaco in 1029, Cambariacum in 1036, and Cambariaco in 1044.
-In the next century, Cambariaco changed to Chamberium (1233), finally becoming Chamberi in 1603.
-The actual name supposedly comes from the Gaulois term camboritos (a ford situated in a curve).
-The Latin name cambarius, meaning beer brewer, may also explain the name.
-Another hypothesis is that the Gallo-Roman name Camberiacum suggests the idea of currency changing (cambium) or trade (camerinum : market), or perhaps, a room (camera) where the toll taxes are collected.

 Climate

 Chambéry is right on the boundary between the humid subtropical (Cfa) and oceanic climates (Cfb) under the Köppen system.
 In spite of this it is highly influenced by its interior position within France, resulting in quite hot summers and winters with frequent temperatures below freezing, especially at night.
 Convective rainfall is frequent for much of the year, rendering high precipitation/day quotas.